John-xin/CPP_Octree/README.md

 .git should be created under codeFolder

-3a. clone code from github repository to current folder
-<git clone https://github.com/WytheO/StudyContainer.git> // replace this address
+3a. clone code from github repository to current folder git clone -b <branchname> <remote-repo-url> // replace this address

 or